 For the Free Plan, I got 15 MB in storage with all the basic features and mind you, they are very powerful tools despite the fact that it’s free!
 There are no bandwidth restrictions, point-and-click setup, CSS management and tons of widgets.
 The Gold Plan is basically the same but with 750 MB storage.
 Prices will vary based on the lock-in period you are subscribing:

 Per month – $8.99

-UPDATE: Thanks to helpful users of GuildPortal we have now readjusted our rating.
+UPDATE: Thanks to help users of GuildPortal we have now readjusted our rating.
 Viewing the Twitter account of GuildPortal shows no updates since May 17th.
 We also submitted a support ticket and have not yet received a response.
-Obviously the support rating has dropped drastically.
-At this point in time it is best to find another host like Enjin or iClanWebsites until further notice.
+Obviously, the support rating has dropped drastically.
+At this point in time, it is best to find another host like Enjin or iClanWebsites until further notice.

 Thank you for reading our GuildPortal Review 2017.
 We hope you found it helpful in your quest to find only the best for your Guild.
 Please comment and leave your thoughts and opinions on GuildPoral.com